Base Rules

 Gretchen is dying from a troll attack.
 On her turn, she calls her ally Beau for help and tries to recover.
 She rolls 19 on her Strength roll.
 Failure!
 She is two turns away from death.

 Beau arrives at the scene.
 He has bandages and could try to stop the bleeding, but the troll is still there and one hit from it could kill Gretchen.
 He decides to try to push the troll down the nearby pit instead.
 Success!
 On her next turn, Gretchen fails her hard Strength roll again.
 She is now one turn away from death!
 Beau attempts to save her using bandages.
 He succeeds his hard Willpower roll!
 Gretchen stops dying, and gains a scar which takes an invetory slot.
 From now on, she won’t be caught off-guard by a troll.
-All her rolls against them have advantage.

 Exploring

-Time is tracked differently when you travel outdoors or in a dungeon.
 Dungeons are divided in rooms.
 Inside a dungeon, any worthwhile action like investigating a room or battling takes 10 minutes.
-You roll to see if your torches deplete every 10 minutes and the referee rolls for random encounters every 30 minutes.
+The referee rolls for random encounters every 30 minutes.
 You can cross 10 safe rooms you have explored per 10 minutes, or 3 if you want to be discreet.

 Melee Weapons